Burglars steal $30 million in cash from a Los Angeles money storage facility – one of the city’s largest cash heists - KESQ

 Burglars steal $30 million in cash from a Los Angeles money storage facility – one of the city’s largest cash heists

-(CNN) — On the night of Easter Sunday, $30 million was stolen from a San Fernando money storage facility in one of the largest cash heists in the city’s history, authorities told the Los Angeles Times on Wednesday.
+(CNN) — The FBI and Los Angeles Police Department are investigating one of the largest cash heists in the city’s history after as much as $30 million was stolen from a San Fernando Valley money storage facility, a law enforcement source briefed on the investigation told CNN Thursday.

-The burglars gained access to the vault of the unnamed storage facility by breaking in through the roof, Los Angeles Police Department Cmdr.
-Elaine Morales told the outlet.

-The facility in Sylmar, a suburban neighborhood in the San Fernando Valley, stores and handles cash from businesses across the region, Morales said.
+The burglary happened on the night of Easter Sunday at an unnamed facility in Sylmar, a suburban neighborhood in the San Fernando Valley, where cash from businesses across the region is handled and stored, the source said.

-Business owners didn’t discover the theft until they opened the vault at the storage facility on Monday, the outlet said.

-And although the burglars successfully breached the money storage facility, exactly how they managed to bypass its sophisticated alarm system remains a mystery, sources familiar with the investigation told the LA Times.
+Burglars gained access to the building and entered the vault without setting off the alarms and investigators believe it is a sophisticated group based on their ability to evade detection, the source said.
+One area of focus for the investigation is whether the group had inside knowledge of the facility, said the source, who added that the heist was discovered on Monday.

+The facility was operated by private security firm GardaWorld, the source said.
+CNN has reached out to the company for comment on the incident.

-Previously, the largest cash heist in the city happened on September 12, 1997, when $18.9 million was stolen from the former site of the Dunbar Armored Inc. facility on Mateo Street.
-Those suspects were eventually caught, according to the LA Times.
+According to the Los Angeles Times, previously the largest cash heist in the city happened on September 12, 1997, when $18.9 million was stolen from the former site of the Dunbar Armored Inc. facility on Mateo Street.
+Those suspects were eventually caught.

 The-CNN-Wire